macla7/shiftTrader/README.md

   - Edit Descrption to use description already made.
   - Take back to previous page (home or group) on creation

+- Make some sort of colour theme for buttons (and tweak bids..?)
 - Logout Button
 - Functionality to accept requests to groups (notification action + in group details somewhere)
 - Make notifications area consistent with theme.